-We strongly encourage all students to first apply for the Free Application for Federal Student Aid (FAFSA).
+We strongly encourage all students to first submit the Free Application for Federal Student Aid (FAFSA) each year.
 If no other financial resources are available to bridge the financial gap, you should consider private educational loan options only after exhausting all federal, state, and institutional financial resources.
 Please read this helpful infographic, Comparing Federal and Private Student Loans, for more information.

 Private educational loans frequently have higher interest rates over the life of the loan as well as less favorable repayment terms than federal educational loans, making them more costly.
 It is important to keep written records of all forms, applications, and correspondence with your lender, especially regarding discounts and special incentives, for the entire life of your loan(s).You should research all other funding options available before determining if a Private Educational Loan is the right funding source for you.

 Basic Questions to Ask when Choosing a Private Loan